syncfusion-content/blazor-docs/blazor/heatmap-chart/bubble-heatmap.md

 ##### JSON binding - Cell

-Similar to JSON, you can frame an object in C# and the data is represented using JSON cell binding with the bubble type is **SizeAndColor** and the tile type is **Bubble** in the `HeatMapCellSettings`.
+Similar to JSON, you can frame an object in C# and the data is represented using JSON cell binding with the bubble type is **SizeAndColor** and the tile type is **Bubble** in the [HeatMapCellSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html).

 ```cshtml